from small one page howto to huge articles all in one place

 The pam_env PAM module allows the (un)setting of environment variables.
 Supported is the use of previously set environment variables as well as PAM_ITEMs such as PAM_RHOST.

 Third it will read a user configuration file ($HOME/.pam_environment by default).
-The default file file can be changed with the user_envfile option and it can be turned on and off with the user_readenv option.
+The default file can be changed with the user_envfile option and it can be turned on and off with the user_readenv option.

 Since setting of PAM environment variables can have side effects to other modules, this module should be the last one on the stack.